kazuo/twinwork-notes/README.md

 sudo service nginx start
 ```

 Not Nginx specific, but we should create a new folder for `www` for all our websites.
+Set `www`'s home folder and create an `.ssh` folder.
+I generally use `git` as `www` and add any SSH keys to access my repos.

 ```
 sudo pw user mod -n www -d /nyx/www